copcio/copcio.github.io/DRAFT-SPEC.md

 * PDRF must be 6, 7, or 8
 * Add `extents` VLR.
 * VLR UserIDs switched from `entwine` to `copc`
+* Removed offsets in `info` VLR.
+Removed restriction on `info` VLR having to be the *first* VLR
+* Removed Reader Implementation notes.